mrccayanan/Plot.ly_Challenge/README.md

 In this challenge, I built an interactive dashboard to explore the Belly Button Biodiversity DataSet.

-- Used Plotly.js to build interactive charts for your dashboard.
+- Used Plotly.js to build interactive charts for my dashboard.

-1. - Created a PIE chart that uses data from your samples route (/samples/<sample>) to display the top 10 samples.
+1. - Created a PIE chart that uses data from my samples route (/samples/<sample>) to display the top 10 samples.

 - Used sample_values as the values for the PIE chart.